 Salary

-The average annual salary for a program director in Switzerland is CHF 145,000, plus the 13th salary and a bonus.
+As of 2023, the average annual salary for a program director is $87,820.
 And if you advance your education and have some years of experience, you can expect to get paid much more than that.

 Interpreter/Translator